hl9082/csci320-group20/README.md

     -   Create the directory structure as shown above and save all the provided files.

 2.  **Enter Your Credentials**
-    -   Open the `src/config.py` file.
+    -   Open the `.env` file.
     -   Fill in the `CS_USERNAME`, `CS_PASSWORD`, and `DB_NAME` variables with your RIT CS credentials.

 3.  **Install Dependencies**
-    -   Navigate to the `music_app` directory in your terminal.
+    -   Navigate to the `src` directory in your terminal.
     -   Install the required packages using the `requirements.txt` file:
         ```bash
         pip install -r requirements.txt